csu-hci-projects/SP24-Enhancing-User-Experience-through-Dynamic-Chatbot-Interaction/README.md

 OpenWeatherMap API key
 Setup
 Clone or download the repository to your local machine.
-Install the required Python packages using pip: pip install -r requirements.txt
+Install the required Python packages using conda install conda-forge::discord.py

 Configuration
 Obtain a Discord bot token by creating a new bot application on the Discord Developer Portal: https://discord.com/developers/applications